JohnnyRyan1/geospatial-data-science/labs/lab5/project_ideas_task.md

 ### Task 1 (10 points):

-* Submit a project idea on the `projects` Slack channel.
+* Submit a project idea on the `final-projects` Slack channel.
 * Come to class ready to share your idea(s) in small groups and provide feedback to others in the next lab
 * If you see potential opportunities to work with other students, follow up with them on Slack!